Bus Driver

 There are no standard educational requirements for bus drivers.
 However, specific driver training is required.

-Alberta uses a system of classified driver licensing.
-It sets medical standards (including drug screening).
-It also sets licensing requirements for handling specific types of vehicles.
 Employers may provide the training required to allow newly hired bus drivers to upgrade their licences.
 In Alberta, that means changing from a Class 5 operator’s licence to the required Class 2 level.
-Depending on the type of bus, an air brakes endorsement may be required as well.
+Depending on the type of bus, an air brakes endorsement may be needed as well.
 Some bus lines require motor coach drivers to have a Class 1 licence.

 Many bus and transit companies provide 3- to 6-week training programs.
 They cover important aspects of driving such as:

 In Alberta, Class 2 school bus driving programs are offered by some public colleges and private vocational schools.
-Program length, cost and admission requirements vary.
+Program length, cost, and admission requirements vary.
 Students should be at least 18 years old.
 They should have a valid Alberta Class 5 driver’s licence.
 Other requirements may include:

 Before enrolling in a program, prospective students should talk with bus drivers and employers about training and employment options.

 Applicants must pass a pre-employment medical or physical demands check.
-They must be physically able to do inspection checks, minor maintenance duties and shoulder checks when driving.
+They must be physically able to do inspection checks, minor maintenance duties, and shoulder checks when driving.
 Individual employers may also require applicants to:

 Employers prefer to hire bus drivers who have: